rust-lang/book/nostarch/chapter11.md

 it to do.
 Rust is designed with a high degree of concern about the correctness of programs, but correctness is complex and not easy to prove.
-Rust’s type system shoulders a huge part of this burden, but the type system cannot catch every kind of incorrectness.
-As such, Rust includes support for writing automated software tests within the language.
+Rust’s type system shoulders a huge part of this burden, but the type system cannot catch everything.
+As such, Rust includes support for writing automated software tests.

-As an example, say we write a function called `add_two` that adds 2 to whatever number is passed to it.
+Say we write a function `add_two` that adds 2 to whatever number is passed to it.
 This function’s signature accepts an integer as a parameter and returns an integer as a result.
 When we implement and compile that function, Rust does all the type checking and borrow checking that you’ve